fordffx/Image-exploding-in-blocks/README.md

 # Image-exploding-in-blocks
+Pygame sprites exploding effect.
-pygame sprites exploding effect design your own f(x) in sprites' update() method. you can make your sprite disapear in the way designed.
+    design your own f(x) in sprites' update() method. you can make your sprite disapearing in the way designed.
+That's really funky skill in games!